Tejashwini-Javejar/orn-ai-devops-assessment/Terraform/README.md

 Additionally, I worked with Terraform workspaces to maintain separate state files for different environments such as development, testing and production.
 This helps manage multiple environments while using the same Terraform configuration.

 I have also worked with Terraform provisioners to execute commands or scripts on remote machines by establishing SSH connections after the infrastructure is provisioned, whenever additional configuration was required.

+## Issues Handled
+State drift: Some times, resources were modified manually through the AWS Console.
+Running terraform plan showed the differences between the actual infrastructure and the Terraform configuration.
+We either imported the existing resources into the state or updated the Terraform code to match the desired state.

+Backend issues: We stored the Terraform state in an S3 backend with DynamoDB state locking.
+If backend access failed, I checked IAM permissions, the S3 bucket configuration, and the DynamoDB table before retrying.

+## Outcome:
+Terraform enabled us to automate infrastructure provisioning,reduce manual effort, and manage AWS resources using Infrastructure as Code.